 View your snapshotsedit

-The Snapshots view gives an overview of your snapshots.
-You can drill down into each snapshot for further investigation.
+A snapshot is a backup taken from a running Elasticsearch cluster.
+You’ll find an overview of your snapshots in the Snapshots view, and you can drill down into each snapshot for further investigation.

 The snapshot process is "smart."
 Your first snapshot is a complete copy of the data in your index or cluster.
 All subsequent snapshots save the changes between the existing snapshots and the new data.